ariedel-cern/GridUtilityScripts/README.md

 ## Usage

-You can either use the scripts directly from inside the repository or place them in `$PATH` with the included `deploy.sh` script.
+Place the scirpts in `$PATH` with the included `deploy.sh` script.
 The script assumes that `$HOME/.local/bin` is in your `$PATH`.
-The scripts source `GridConfig.sh` upon execution to export environment variables which will configure the analysis.
+The scripts source `GridConfig.sh` upon execution to set environment variables.
+Both the scirpts and macros pull those variables from the environment to configure the analysis.
 There is an example `GridConfig.sh` included which lists all necessary variables that need to be defined.
+The only files which need to be edited to configure a certain analysis after initalizing it is `GridConfig.sh` and `AddTask.C`.

+## Scirpts

 ### deploy.sh
 Creating symlinks for the utility scripts into `$HOME/.local/bin` which is assumed to be in your `$PATH`.